Have a question you don't see answered here? Send me a message.

-I’m also a creative writing coach with Creative Writing for Children Society, and have experience creating curriculum and facilitating camp and term-length workshops on creativity, storytelling, and writing themes for ages eight and up.
+I’m also a creative writing coach with Creative Writing for Children Society, and have extensive experience creating curriculum and facilitating seasonal camps and term-length workshops on creativity, storytelling, publishing, and writing themes for ages eight and up.

 Please enquire regarding dates, fees, and any other pertinent logistics with as much notice as possible.

 Fees are generally in line with local standards, but may be subject to adjustment based on the specific event.
 Nonprofits should enquire about discounts or alternate arrangements if budget is a barrier.
 Assistance with grant and funding applications may be available.
 As a member of The Writer’s Union of Canada, you can seek funding under their programs to work with me, including the Ontario Writers-In-The-Schools and the National Public Readings programs.